homeylab/helm-charts/charts/bookstack/README.md

 This chart deploys [bookstack](https://github.com/BookStackApp/BookStack), an app for self and/or collaborated documentation similar to confluence.
 This chart includes an option to install mariadb alongside it, enabled by default.

 *Note: You should set some chart values by creating your own values.yaml and save that locally*

-## Notice For OCI Changes
-**Due to container registries not supporting OCI artifacts and images having the same tag, [reference](https://forums.docker.com/t/tag-overlap-in-oci-artifacts/131453), OCI registry is being moved to `registry-1.docker.io/homeylabcharts`.** This new registry should be used today and moving forward.

-**As of `1/17/2024`, OCI artifacts will no longer be pushed to the old OCI registry, `registry-1.docker.io/homeylab`.
-On `March 2024`, the OCI artifacts in `registry-1.docker.io/homeylab` will be removed and should no longer be referenced.**

-Users should not see any issue if they switch, since chart names can remain the same and only the OCI registry url changes.
-If there is an issue, please feel free to open a Github Issue.

-If you do not use OCI artifacts and instead use traditional `helm repo add`, there is no action required.

 ## Add Chart Repo
 ```bash